TechCrunch Urges Developers: Replace C Code With Rust

 If you're a C programmer, and you don't already know this, then you aren't an expert.

-Bullshit slashvertisement (Score:4, Interesting)
+Bullshit slashvertisement (Score:5, Interesting)

 Hire competent C developers and you should be good to go.
 Hire dumb-asses and sure the future doesn't look bright.